 Rule

 Before entering the bath, make sure to wash your entire body with soap.
-Just rinsing with water (kakeyu) is not enough.
+Just pouring water over yourself (kakeyu) is not enough.

 Procedure